 Some of the tools which are used for technical analysis are

 - Support and resistance

 - trend line

 - signal candle for entry

-Please watch the following video if you want to learn and understand the Market Structure in the technical Analysis concept in a better way.
+Please watch the following video if you want to learn and understand the Market Structure in Trading concept in a better way.

 In the next article, I am going to Market Structure Through Swing.
 Here, in this article, I try to explain Market Structure in technical Analysis.
 I hope you enjoy this Market Structure in the technical Analysis article.
-Please join my Telegram Channel to learn more and clear your doubts. https://t.me/tradingwithsmartmoney.
+Please join my Telegram Channel and YouTube Channel as well as my Facebook Group to learn more and clear your doubts.